Continuous growth means challenging tasks

 If you don’t have an account at a place like GitHub or GitLab and want to become a better programmer, you should create one as soon as possible.
 The code you create says a lot about you.
 It shows your way of thinking, your skill, and your progress.
 It documents your growth as a developer.
 However, you need to be open to criticism.

-Publishing your code also allows other programmers to review it.
+One can learn a lot from analyzing one’s source code and comparing it to other ones available of similar tasks or software that were built.
+Publishing your code allows other programmers to review it.
 Even though being self-reliant is crucial to personal growth, the perspective of more experienced coders is extremely useful during the learning process.
+This will make you better at programming as a whole.

 If you don’t want to develop your own project, you can try to contribute to others’ open source projects.
 To make your first contribution, you will need to study a lot of code.
 Very often it will be undocumented code with a different code style than yours.
 It is worth it, though.
 You will not only learn a lot but also become more recognizable in programming communities.